East German Picture Lamp

 Manufacturer: Produced in East Germany by Massive, Mortsel, Wommelgem and Kontich, Belgium.

-Other versions: In all probability produced in several colours.
+Other versions: This East German picture lamp was in all probability produced in several colours.
 Also a small version with 1 light bulb exists.
+These lamps are equipped with spiral wires.

 The plug is of this desk lamp is made by Krania.
 Krania is a former East German plug and socket company from Kranichfeld.
 The Krania company still exists.